Tag: pain

 These passages with knocking in them are probably quite familiar to you.
 If not, hang around Christian circles, and they will show up.

 When taken out of context, the passage sounds like God is some cosmic vending machine.
-You just put your in and out comes whatever it is you want.
+You just put your prayer in and out comes whatever it is you want.
 Within those same circles, there is an added, God just wants you to be happy.

 In context, though, the passage is about entering the of God.
 It’s not about wealth or health.
 It’s about where your citizen is while on Earth, and where you will be after your time here is gone.